FLASH SALES: discover new special offers every week!

 How to sow valerian under cover

-• Sow your seeds broadcast in a tray filled with potting soil
+• Sow your seeds generously in a seed tray filled with potting soil

 • Lightly cover the seeds with potting soil

-• Lightly press down and water generously with a fine spray
+• Lightly press down and water thoroughly with a fine spray

 • Place the seedlings in light, without direct sunlight, at a temperature of 18°C to 20°C

-• Transplant the seedlings when they are about 5 cm tall into buckets
+• Transplant the seedlings when they are about 5 cm tall into pots

 • Install the young plants in the garden at the end of May to early June when temperatures are warm enough